 Robert E. Gregg III, Head of School

 In the winter of 2009, Robert Gregg was appointed the seventh Head of School at Green Hedges.
 He officially began his tenure on July 1, 2009.
 Bob came from Saint Edward’s School in Vero Beach, FL where he served as Director of Admission and Financial Aid and Head of Lower School.
 Bob earned his Masters of Business Administration from University of Wisconsin – Madison and his Bachelor of Arts in Political Science from the University of New Hampshire.
-Bob and his wife, Kathy, are parents of a Green Hedges alumna, Class of 2014, and two current Green Hedges students.
+Bob and his wife, Kathy, are parents of two Green Hedges alumnae, Class of 2014 and 2017, and one current Green Hedges student.